 (a) is the owner of or apparently in lawful possession of any vehicle or vessel; or

-(b) is the occupier of any premises referred to in section 91 and who has in his possession any equipment to which section 86(2) applies,
+(b) is the occupier of any premises referred to in section 91 and has possession of any equipment to which section 86(2) applies,

 require that person to make that vehicle, vessel or equipment available within the period specified in that notice for the making of any inspection, measurement or test to determine whether or not that vehicle, vessel or equipment complies with any requirement made by or under this Act.

-(2) A person who does not comply with a requirement made to him under subsection (1) commits an offence.
+(2) A person who does not comply with a requirement made to the person under subsection (1) commits an offence.

 [Section 97 amended: No. 54 of 2003 s.
-140(2).]
+140(2); No. 40 of 2020 s.
+111(1).]

 98. Police officers’ powers for inspecting etc. vehicles and vessels